Date: January 14th, 2016

 If you included the cases in which instructions for how to perform CPR were provided over the telephone were counted as bystander-initiated CPR the rate increased to 64.3% in the intervention group and 54.7% in the control group.
 So about a 10% improvement in CPR rates if they got instructions over the phone giving a NNT of 10.

-- Secondary Outcome: None of the secondary outcomes were statistically significant (return of spontaneous circulation, initial cardiac rhythm, and 30-day survival).
+- Secondary Outcomes: None of the secondary outcomes were statistically significant (return of spontaneous circulation, initial cardiac rhythm, and 30-day survival).

 This was a very interesting study using technology in a way that was probably never conceived when it was being designed.
 The merging of mobile phones, texting, and global positioning can be a powerful force.
 How we use our tools is a statement of what kind of society we live in.
 This idea of crowd sourcing layperson CPR is fascinating way to use this modern tool.